-We examined anonymized data of over 10,000 members to find the most effective strategies to boost your gains.
+We examined anonymized data of tens of thousands of members to find the most effective strategies to boost your progress.

 Whether you jump into your workout every Monday ready for an epic chest day, or you’re simply trying to build balanced total-body strength, the bench press is likely a go-to exercise in your routine.
 While most beginners see quick improvements in strength when they first start any new program or workout, it’s important to understand how to maximize your gains within the first 12 weeks and beyond.